UMAprotocol/UMIPs/UMIPs/Guide-to-writing-a-price-identifier-UMIP.md

 ### **Base Currency** - [BASE CURRENCY]
 <br>

-> Define what price will be reported.
-If your identifier is a currency pair, this is the numerator of your pair.
+1. What price will be reported?

+>>If your identifier is a currency pair, this is the numerator of your pair.

 > **Example**